View Holidays

 Flamingo Beach

-If you’ve ever seen an advert for Aruba, then you may be under the impression that flamingos are free to wonder the island.
-However, this isn’t the case.
-Instead, flamingos only congregate in one area; Flamingo beach.
+If you’ve ever seen an advert for Aruba, you might think flamingos roam freely across the island.
+However, they congregate in one area: Flamingo Beach.

 Read more